ronny/mfe/README.md

-# MFE Template
+# MFE

 A template for modern front-end projects.

+## Goals

-The goal is to have a template project that is optimised for both development and production environments with all the modern tooling included and configured to make it easy to just clone the template and start working on the interesting things with minimal setup and configuration.
+The main goal of this project is to have a template project that is optimised for both development and production environments with all the modern tooling included and configured to make it easy to just clone the template and start working on the interesting things with minimal setup and configuration.

+At the same time, this project also provides a non-trivial example of a working app, showing how it is intended to work in real life.

 ## What’s Included?

-- ✓ ES6 / ES2015 and beyond, with [Babel]
+- ✓ ES6/ES7 with [Babel]
 - ✓ [eslint]
-- ✓ [Webpack] with hot module replacement, react-hot-loader, and sourcemaps in development
+- ✓ [Webpack] with hot module replacement, and source maps in development
 - ✓ [React] with JSX support
 - ✓ [react-router]
 - ✓ Server side rendering (~~isomorphic~~ [universal]) with [Express]
 - ✓ [Sass] with [autoprefixer]
-- [redux] with [Immutable]
+- [redux] hot-reloadable atomic Flux with [Immutable]
-- Modern testing: [Karma], [Mocha], [Chai]
+- Testing: [Karma], [Mocha], [Chai]
 - [CSS Modules]

 [Babel]: https://babeljs.io